 WHAT YOU SHOULD KNOW:

-Acute lymphocytic leukemia is also called acute lymphoblastic leukemia or ALL.
-Leukemia is cancer of the blood cells.
+Acute lymphocytic leukemia (ALL), or acute lymphoblastic leukemia, is cancer of the blood cells.
 Lymphocytes are a type of white blood cell (WBC).
 When a person has ALL, more lymphocytes are made than the body needs.
 These abnormal lymphocytes are called lymphoblasts (leukemia cells).
-Lymphoblasts do not fight infection like a normal WBC should.
+Lymphoblasts do not fight infection like normal WBCs.
 They crowd the bone marrow and prevent normal blood cells from growing and fighting infection.

 AFTER YOU LEAVE: